-The primary mission of the Sober Living Network is to promote the establishment, successful management and growth of high quality sober living homes and other community-based recovery services.
+The Sober Living Network is dedicated to the recovery of individuals suffering from substance use disorders.
+Too many do not have access to affordable, ethically managed and accountable sober living homees as they begin their recovery journeys.
+The Network sets standards for sober living homes which are the most comprehensive in the nation.
+We promote the establishment, successful management and growth of high quality sober living homes and other community-based recovery services.
 We envision the day when every recovering addict and alcoholic in need can avail themselves of these services.
 We are far from that situation today.
 Demand for quality sober housing far exceeds supply.
 That is particularly true for housing that is accessible to those of limited or modest means, and to traditionally underserved (and difficult-to-serve) populations.

 The Sober Living Network is a 501(c)(3) nonprofit public benefit organization.
-We do not own, manage or have a financial interest in any sober living or other recovery facility.
+We do not own, manage or have a financial interest in any sober living home or treatment facility.
 We act as a standard setting, instructional, informational, planning and organizational resource to local associations of independent sober living homes which meet our affiliation standards.

 We seek to promote excellence in the management of sober living facilities.
 Our larger mission, however, is to promote individual recovery from drug and alcohol addiction, and in that respect we serve the community at large.

 The Network was founded in 1995 as an umbrella organization for small groups of independently operated sober living homes in the Los Angeles area.
 These groups formed to exchange information, to provide quality assurance and to establish professional standards for services to their residents and the community.